PRNicovich/SerialMultiplexer/README.md

 ## Repo contents

 The repository contains STEP files, all required STL files, and pics of the completed assembly.
-Build notes, controller and PC codes will be added soon.
+Build notes, and full bill of materials (including fasteners and springs omitted in the STEP files), and controller and PC codes will be added soon.